Punvireakroth/Web-Development-Progress/More_CSS/README.md

 Did you notice that the lhas han an underline and color in blue it is what I’m talking about user agent style sheet.

 The take away from this is we should maintainig a consistent user experience pattern.

+## Link Styles

+Link Should style differently from the surrounding text.
+The color of the link should contrast and different style from the text in order pages.
+Properties that use to style links are often with `text-decoration` and `color`